-- You will be given an Intention to Report letter and will be given 20 school days to appeal to the Principal and explain why the school should not report you to Immigration. - If your appeal is unsuccessful, you will be contacted by Department of Education International to advise you of your further appeal rights. - If all your appeals are unsuccessful, you will be suspended or expelled depending on the case.
-You will be reported to Immigration and they may decide to cancel your visa.
+- You will be given an Intention to Report letter and will be given 20 school days to appeal to the Principal and explain why the school should not report you to the Department of Home Affairs. - If your appeal is unsuccessful, you will be advised of your further appeal rights. - If all your appeals are unsuccessful, your long suspension or expulsion will be reported to the Department of Home Affairs and they may decide to cancel your visa.